sina1864/CICD-Nginx/README.md

 ```
 - copy and save the private SSH key (which will be used as GitHub secret in the future)

-Enable SSH key authentication for the SSH key type and restart the SSH service:
+Enable SSH key authentication for the SSH key type:
 ```bash
   nano /etc/ssh/sshd_config
 ```